Aliases for CYP26C1 Gene

 GeneCards Summary for CYP26C1 Gene

 CYP26C1 (Cytochrome P450, Family 26, Subfamily C, Polypeptide 1) is a Protein Coding gene.
 Diseases associated with CYP26C1 include focal facial dermal dysplasia 4 and focal facial dermal dysplasia.
-Among its related pathways are Metabolism and Biological oxidations.
-GO annotations related to this gene include electron carrier activity and heme binding.
+Among its related pathways are Signaling by GPCR and Metabolism.
+GO annotations related to this gene include iron ion binding and oxidoreductase activity, acting on paired donors, with incorporation or reduction of molecular oxygen.
 An important paralog of this gene is CYP26B1.

 UniProtKB/Swiss-Prot for CYP26C1 Gene